TL;DR

 Prevention is always better than cure.
 By being a savvy policyholder from the start, you can dramatically reduce the chances of ever having to go through the appeals process.

-1. Choose the Right Policy with an Expert Broker The UK private medical insurance market is complex, with dozens of providers and hundreds of policy combinations.
+1. Choose a strong fit for your needs with an Expert Broker The UK private medical insurance market is complex, with dozens of providers and hundreds of policy combinations.
 Using an independent PMI broker like WeCovr costs you nothing but provides invaluable expertise.
 A good broker will:

 2. Be Meticulously Honest on Your Application The legal principle of uberrimae fidei, or 'utmost good faith', applies to insurance.
 This means you have a duty to disclose all material facts when you apply.
 A material fact is anything that might influence an insurer's decision to offer you cover or the price they charge.